vtsai881/vtsai881.github.io/content/post/wholebrain/index.md

 Article originally published in [Issue 26 of Grey Matters Journal](https://greymattersjournal.org/navigating-the-cosmos-of-whole-brain-imaging/).
 {{% /callout %}}

+{{% callout warning %}}
+As of April 2024, [funding for the BRAIN Initiative has been cut by 40%](https://braininitiative.nih.gov/news-events/blog/brain-director-funding-neuroscience-uncertain-budget-climate).
+This will be massively destructive to the progress of the entire field of neuroscience and the livelihood of researchers, their families, and patients.
+Research described in this article and much, much more would not have been possible without funding from the BRAIN Initiative.
+Please take the time to [reach](https://twitter.com/BIONIC_Lab/status/1779497706819318074) [out](https://twitter.com/doristsao/status/1783669451533242526) to your Senators and Representatives!([example template from Twitter here](https://twitter.com/BrainsExplained/status/1779582134115561603))
+{{% /callout %}}

 *Art by [Allison Li](https://greymattersjournal.org/author/allison/).*

 ## Mapping the (B)rainforest